petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 You're ready to start Liferay.

-## Start Liferay and Re-Index
+## Start Liferay and Reindex

 If Elasticsearch is [installed and running](./installing-elasticsearch.md), start Liferay.
 In the Control Panel, navigate to Configuration &rarr; Search and verify the Elasticsearch connection is active.

 ![An active connection is displayed in the Search administrative panel.](./getting-started-with-elasticsearch/images/01.png)

-Re-index the search indexes and spell check indexes.
+Reindex the search indexes and spell check indexes.
 Invoke both of these actions in the Index Actions tab of Control Panel &rarr; Configuration &rarr; Search.

-On Liferay 7.3+, Re-index the [Workflow Metrics](../../../process-automation/workflow/using-workflows/using-workflow-metrics.md) indexes from the Workflow Metrics Settings window:
+On Liferay 7.3+, Reindex the [Workflow Metrics](../../../process-automation/workflow/using-workflows/using-workflow-metrics.md) indexes from the Workflow Metrics Settings window:

 1. From the Global Menu (![Applications Menu](../../../images/icon-applications-menu.png)) navigate to Applications &rarr; Workflow Metrics.